ElinaFF/PICO/index.md

 The following instructions are for the ```A) FILES``` section.

-If you use Progenesis abundance file, you can choose to use the raw data (instead of the normalized)
+If you use Progenesis abundance file, you can choose to use the raw data (instead of the normalized).

-To upload the data, drag and drop your data file in the ```DATA FILE(S)``` section
+To upload the data, drag and drop your data file in the ```DATA FILE(S)``` section.

 > ![](imgs/2022-06-06-17-58-03.png)
 >